ravindramogre/tic-tac-toe/README.md

 1.  **Clone or Download** this repository to your local machine.
 2. Locate the **`index.html`** file in the root folder.
 3.  **Double-click `index.html`** to open it in your default web browser.
 4. Start playing!
-Player X begins the game.
+Player O begins the game.

 ---